-If we modify the definition of follow transitions to require $|\d_2|\ge |\d_1|$ (i.e., if we require that the joint proposal of the new coalition is the proposal originally supported by the larger of the two coalitions --- a seemingly sensible condition), then the proof of Theorem~\ref{thm:follow-success-1D} no longer goes through.
+If we modify the definition of follow transitions to require $|\d_2|\ge |\d_1|$ (i.e., that the joint proposal of the new coalition is the proposal originally supported by the larger of the two coalitions, a seemingly sensible condition), then the proof of Theorem~\ref{thm:follow-success-1D} no longer goes through.
 In fact, Example~\ref{ex:single-bad} illustrates that in this case the transition system may be unable to reach a successful state.\footnote{One might then also ask whether the constraint $|\d_2|\ge |\d_1|$ could be dropped for single-agent transitions (Definition~\ref{def:single}).
 However, allowing arbitrary moves by single agents (a)~does not capture the idea that agents prefer to be in larger coalitions, and (b)~may lead to cycles of transitions, and hence termination will no longer be guaranteed.}

 Unfortunately, Theorem~\ref{thm:follow-success-1D} does not extend beyond one dimension.
-The following example shows that in the Euclidean plane a deliberation that only uses single-agent transitions and follow transitions is not necessarily successful.
+The following examples show that in the Euclidean plane a deliberation that only uses single-agent transitions and follow transitions is not necessarily successful.